ampproject/amp.dev/contributing/samples.md

 **Note the triple dash `<!---`!**.
 Also make sure to list all supported formats (websites,ads,email,stories).

-If your sample is specific to an AMP Format, please define it as well:
+You must list all the supported AMP formats for your sample.
+If your sample is specific AMP format, define that single format.

 ```
 - formats
-  - websites
+  - email
 ```

 Please list all experimental components that your sample uses: